 Help with emotional support and wellbeing

 Fleeing your homeland due to conflict can be traumatic and upsetting.
-There are a number of organisations nationally and locally that can provide emotional support:
+There are several organisations nationally and locally that can provide emotional support:

-- If you’re distressed and feel you might harm yourself you should call emergency services on 999.
-If you just need to talk to someone, the Samaritans helpline (116 123) is open 24 hours a day.
-You can also ask for help by emailing
+If you’re distressed and feel you might harm yourself, you should call emergency services on 999.
+If you just need to talk to someone now, the Samaritans helpline (116 123) is open 24 hours a day.

 The Red Cross has published guides on wellbeing, coping with stress and coping with trauma:

 If you can make the commitment, applying to be a host through the Homes for Ukraine scheme will allow someone without family in the UK to enter and stay here.
-You can find more information in the Homes for Ukraine FAQ on GOV.UK.
+You can find more information in the sponsor guides on GOV.UK.

 If you want to help by volunteering you can contact Wandsworth Care Alliance, who can connect you to a local organisation supporting the relief effort or Ukrainian refugees settling in the borough.